hocermanc/balatro_alt_music/README.md

 ## Installation:
 Requires [Lovely](https://github.com/ethangreen-dev/lovely-injector) and [Steamodded 1.0.0](https://github.com/Steamopollys/Steamodded)

-Place BalatroAltMusic folder in your mods folder (same folder as Steamodded)
+Place balatro_alt_music folder in your mods folder (same folder as Steamodded) Use the latest release for downloading